Educ00/mdisc-2425/docs/system-documentation/sprint 1/US06/01.requirements-engineering/US006-requirements.md

 ### 1.4.
 Found out Dependencies

-* **US01:** As an Editor, I want to create a map with a size and a name.
-  - It's necessary to have a map to build and upgrade a station.

-* **US03:** As an Editor, I want to add a city in a position XY of the selected map, with a name and a positive number of house blocks.
-  - The station name should be based on the closest city.

-* **US04:** As an Editor, I want to create a scenario for a selected map.
-  - The station should be built and upgraded in a scenario.

 * **US05:** As a Player, I want to build a station (can be a depot, a station, or a terminal) with a location in the current map.
   - It's necessary to have an existing station to upgrade.